Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 When you don’t have a brand identity in place, web design turns into a game of “what looks nice.”
 That’s not strategy.
 That’s decoration.

-A clear brand gives your designer (or yourself, if you’re DIYing) guidelines to work within:
+A clear brand identity gives your designer (or yourself, if you’re DIYing) guidelines to work within:

 - What mood are we trying to create?